samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 **Duration:** Instantaneous

-When a creature moves onto this trap’s pressure plate for the first time on a turn, poisoned darts shoot from tubes embedded in the surrounding walls.
+When a creature moves onto this trap's pressure plate for the first time on a turn, poisoned darts shoot from tubes embedded in the surrounding walls.
 The holes that house these tubes are obscured by dust and cobwebs, or skillfully hidden amid bas-reliefs, murals, or frescoes.

-Each creature in the darts’ path must succeed on a DC 13 Dexterity saving throw or be struck by 1d3 darts, taking 3 (1d6) Poison damage per dart.
+Each creature in the darts' path must succeed on a DC 13 Dexterity saving throw or be struck by 1d3 darts, taking 3 (1d6) Poison damage per dart.

 ***Detect and Disarm.*** As a [Search](/sources/dnd/free-rules/rules-glossary#SearchAction) action, a creature can examine the walls and make a DC 15 Wisdom ([Perception](/sources/dnd/free-rules/playing-the-game#Skills)) check, detecting the holes on a successful check.
 Plugging all the holes with wax, cloth, or detritus prevents the darts from firing.

 As a [Search](/sources/dnd/free-rules/rules-glossary#SearchAction) action, a creature can examine the section of floor that forms the pressure plate and make a DC 15 Wisdom ([Perception](/sources/dnd/free-rules/playing-the-game#Skills)) check, detecting the pressure plate on a successful check.
 Wedging an [Iron Spike](/equipment/426-iron-spikes) or a similar object under the pressure plate prevents the trap from triggering.

-***At Higher Levels.*** You can scale the trap for higher levels by increasing each dart’s Poison damage as follows: 7 (2d6) at levels 5–10, 14 (4d6) at levels 11–16, or 24 (7d6) at levels 17–20.
+***At Higher Levels.*** You can scale the trap for higher levels by increasing each dart's Poison damage as follows: 7 (2d6) at levels 5–10, 14 (4d6) at levels 11–16, or 24 (7d6) at levels 17–20.

 ---